ixqifeba/ixqifeba.github.io/content/posts/puberty.2.md

 I'm asked to move out.

 There is an
-harshness here,
+inexorable/indelible? meanness here,
-but
-I must admit, also
+but also
+(an adventure.)

+an invitation
+to some
+ineffable adventure

 an inviting road
-pinned to
+pinned to horizon
-some distant horizon.

 </div>